-Winter can be a hard time of year, especially with high utility bills.
+As the moratorium on utility bills ends, you may find your need in of financial assistance to catch up on bills.
 These Allegheny County utility assistance resources may be able to help.
 Whether you need help with gas, electric, or water, these programs can help you find a way to keep your services turned on.
 If you are an immigrant and need help connecting to any of these resources, send us your information or call and leave a message in the language you are most comfortable speaking at 412-742-4200.

 You may also be eligible for your utility company’s Customer Assistance Program.
 Call the customer service number listed for your utility company below to see how you can apply.

 - Duquesne Light